sabrinamerkin/sabrinamerkin.github.io/_posts/2023-06-15-World-Bank.md

 | Lesotho	| 157326.4 |
 | Albania	| 170018.4 |

-Although the first method may seem redundant, it is neat to see there are are more ways than one to obtain a SQL query.
+Although the first method may seem redundant, it is neat to observe that there are are more ways than one to obtain this query using SQL.

 Now that we have a nice overview of the international_debt table, it is time to discover the average amount of debt owed for each debt indicator.
 This will provide a better sense of the distribution amongst all debt indicators.